 Yes.
-If you are the record holder of your shares, you may revoke your proxy in any one of three ways:
+If you are the record holder of your shares, you may revoke your proxy by:

-- You may submit another properly completed proxy card, bearing a later date, so long as it is received prior to the Annual Meeting; - You may send a written notice to the Company that you are revoking your proxy, so long as it is received before the Annual Meeting, at the following address: Bank OZK, P.O.
-Box 8811, Little Rock, AR 72231-8811, Attention: Corporate Secretary; or - You may attend the Annual Meeting and notify the election officials that you wish to revoke your proxy and vote in person.
-However, your attendance at the Annual Meeting will not, by itself, revoke your proxy.
+- Submitting another properly completed proxy card bearing a later date that is received before the Annual Meeting; - Sending a written notice to us that you are revoking your proxy, so long as it is received before the Annual Meeting, at the following address: Bank OZK, P.O.
+Box 8811, Little Rock, AR 72231-8811, Attention: Corporate Secretary; or - Attending the Annual Meeting and notifying the election officials that you wish to revoke your proxy and vote in person.
+Your attendance at the Annual Meeting will not, by itself, revoke your proxy.

-If your shares are held by your broker, bank or other agent as your nominee, you should follow the instructions provided by your broker, bank or other agent.
+If your shares are held by your broker, bank or other agent, you should follow the instructions provided by them.